bibixx/bongohive-js-workshops/1. Welcome Module/3 - operators.md

 // points: 15
 ```

 ## Comparision

 ### How many equal signs? == or ===

-`==` Operator can make any necessary type conversions to compare values, which migh result in unexpected results
+`==` Operator can make any necessary type conversions to compare values, which might result in unexpected results
 example

 ``` js